HomeGuidesChangelogDiscussions

 What is Conditional Visibility?

-• Screen interactions (what the user does in the Screen)
+• Screen interactions - what the user does in the current Screen

 Enabling Conditional Visibility

-1. Select a component in the Screen composer.
+1. Select any component in the Screen composer.

 3. Choose a Condition type